RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/README.md

     - For each vote, team may elect to declare "not present" (affects the quorum rule).
     - The timing of the vote is decided by the Chair.
     - There might be several rounds of voting.
+    - The chair can self-moderate the motions.
+        - E.g. if someone submits a joke-motion, the chair can trash it before it makes it to debate.
 4. The Chair brings the final resolution to a vote.
     - The resolution is voted on.
     - Permanent members have veto power (if perm. member says 'nay', it's considered a vito).
+5. Teams can embed youtube videos in the communication channels.
+6. Teams can create new communication channels by name with who they'd like to talk to.
+    - E.g. if I create a communication channel called "Russia, China", all of the members of Russia and China are added.
+    - If I create a communication channel called @ryanb, @gwyn, only the users Ryan B and Gwyn are added.

 ## How it works